matslil/sisdel/sisdel.md

 Food for thought
 ----------------
 Molecular programming: Let the code organize itself.
-Code is constructing code, which construct code, ad finitum.
+Code is constructing code, which construct code, ad infinitum.
 In this process data processing might take place as well, performing some function.

 This should make adaptive programming possible, i.e. code that changes